Faisalkc4u/bg_location_fetch/README.md

 # bg_location_fetch

-This plugging is developer for only ios
+This plugging is developed for only ios
 ## Getting Started

 ```